The Ultimate Bianco Guide To: The Best Izakayas in Tokyo

 Once inside my heart was jumping.
 This place had it all.
 First of all, I noticed that the size of their drinking glasses was almost the same size as my hometown's Oktoberfest glasses - good.
 Then, I caught on to the local atmosphere that this hidden location had - even better.
 This Izakaya was full of locals and had a really chill atmosphere.
 Since there was so much snow outside, this place also could be a regular busy hell, so you never know.
 But both styles would suit this place very well.

 The food really here really make this place special.
-They have a green herb salad that started off everything right, there were these amazing meat balls already waiting for us in green peppers, minced tuna that you had to roll inside nori seaweed, and something super special you should not forget to order: Their daikon-ankimo aka radish with monk fish liver.
-Its so good, trust me, Als I will tell you more about that liver later in this guide!
+Ask for their green herb salad, the meat balls in green peppers, and the minced tuna that you have to roll inside nori seaweed.
+Plus, there is something super special you should not forget to order: Their daikon-ankimo aka radish with monk fish liver.
+It‘s incredible and one of their specialities.
+I will tell you more about that liver later in this guide!

 Let's dive a little deeper into Tokyo and step out of Shibuya.
 Sangenjaya is a lovely neighbourhood west of Tokyo's pulsating, never sleeping heart, and offers a lot of local restaurants and nice corners to walk around and find your love.
 It even has its own Izakaya Alley, but I will tell you more about that on another day.